 Updated: Aug 17

 No matter your religion, you surely are aware of fasting as a religious practice.
 Jesus fasted for forty days, Muslims fast during Ramadan, Buddhists and Jews fast as well.
 The science shows that our bodies are actually programmed for going longer stretches of time without food.
 Think about it, our Neolithic ancestors lived through periods of feast and famine and our bodies are in fact not different from our ancestors, whether you like it or not.

-Studies in animals have shown that calorie restriction extends lifespan and improves age-related diseases, such as Alzheimer's and Parkinson's.
-Researchers suggest that this practise may reduce both the incidence and severity of neurodegenerative disorders also in humans.
+Studies in animals show that calorie restriction extends lifespan and improves age-related diseases, such as Alzheimer's and Parkinson's.
+Researchers suggest that this practice may reduce both the incidence and severity of neurodegenerative disorders also in humans.
 Again, animal studies show that fasting may prevent or lessen the severity of cancer, stroke, coronary heart disease, autoimmune disease, and allergy.

 We've been told that eating three meals a day and two snacks in between is good for us but when you consistently eat every few hours your body becomes very inefficient at burning fat as a fuel.
 If you're supplying your body with carbohydrates every few hours, your body has no need to dive into your fat stores.
 When you apply intermittent fasting you not only avoid this but also will typically decrease your food costs and increase your health.

 Also, always remember to eat real food and try to chose as nutritious food as possible.
 Children and pregnant women should never fast - on the other hand, it is even more crucial to eat a highly nutritious diet if you are pregnant or breastfeeding.